mistralai/cookbook/concept-deep-dive/sampling/README.md

   <tr>
     <td style="font-weight:bold"><a href="temperature.md">Temperature</a></td>
     <td>
-    todo
+    Temperature controls the overall randomness of the model's predictions.
+If you use a low value, the relative probability differences between the tokens become larger, making the model more deterministic.
+The opposite will make the model less deterministic and more creative.
     </td>
   </tr>
   <tr>
     <td style="font-weight:bold">Top P</td>
     <td>
-    todo
+    Top P adds up the probabilities of the topmost tokens until hitting a target percentage and will only take into consideration those tokens to pick from.
     </td>
   </tr>
   <tr>
     <td style="font-weight:bold">Top K</td>
     <td>
-    todo
+    Top K sets a limit on the number of top tokens that can be selected to pick from.
     </td>
   </tr>
   <tr>
     <td style="font-weight:bold">Min P</td>
     <td>
-    todo
+    Min P sets a minimum percentage requirement to consider tokens relative to the top token with the largest token probability.
     </td>
   </tr>
   <tr>
     <td style="font-weight:bold">Repetition Penalty</td>
     <td>
-    todo
+    Repetition Penalty applies a very small negative bias to all tokens that have appeared to avoid repetition.
     </td>
   </tr>
 </table>

-> ⚠️ You can stack Samplers one after the other, for example, you can use Top K to gather the best tokens and apply the Temperature afterwars, as well as you can do in the opposite way, the order of each sampler will impact how the final distribution will look like.
+> ⚠️ You can stack samplers one after the other.
+For example, you can use Top K to gather the best tokens and then apply the Temperature, or vice versa.
+The order of each sampler will impact how the final distribution looks.